Can I have another Working Holiday?

 Yes, you can!

-Your IEC participation only officially counts if you enter Canada and activate your work permit at the border.
-If you never traveled to Canada and did not activate your permit, it does not count as a participation.
+It only counts as participation if you enter Canada and activate your work permit at the border.
+If you never travelled to Canada and did not activate your permit, it does not count as a participation.
 That means you can apply again without penalty.
-If you’re still eligible, you can reapply for a full 2-year work permit.

 You’ll need to wait until your current Port of Entry (POE) Letter of Introduction expires before submitting a new IEC profile.

-⚠️Important info for your second Working Holiday application ⚠️
+⚠️Important info if you apply for a second Working Holiday⚠️

 A job is not a requirement for the Working Holiday because it is an open work permit.

-If you apply for another Working Holiday participation but currently have a job, you must answer “NO” to the job offer question, even if you are already employed or plan to keep working with your current employer.
+If you’re applying for another Working Holiday but already have a job, you should answer “No” to the job offer question — even if you’re currently employed or have a job lined up in Canada.

-- wait for a new invitation for the Working Holiday category
+6. Wait for a new invitation for the Working Holiday category.

 Very important!
 A work permit will only be issued until the expiry of your passport.
 For example, if your passport expires in 8 months, you will only get an 8-month work permit instead of the full 12 or 24 months.